VIC 3351 Census 2021 + Live DA Data

 Is Newtown good for property investment?

-Investment prospects are constrained.
-Weekly rent of $103 is well below Victorian state medians, vacancy at 6.5% is above the healthy-market threshold, and no median house price is available to calculate gross yield.
-Household income at the 13.7th percentile nationally limits rent growth.
-Turnover of 8.1% restricts resale liquidity compared with larger markets.
+Investment prospects are limited.
+Weekly rent of $103 is well below Victorian state medians, the 6.5% vacancy rate exceeds the 3% healthy-market threshold, and no median sale price is available to calculate gross yield.
+Household income at the 13.7th percentile nationally constrains rent growth, and an annual residential turnover of 8.1% reduces resale liquidity compared with larger markets.

 How is Newtown's population changing?